-A beautiful secluded cove whose existence is owed to the collision of continents and the birth of the Alps, on offer is tremendous walking, a fabulous visitor centre, organised outdoor activities and more.
+Lulworth Cove is a beautiful secluded pocket of the Jurassic Coast whose existence is owed to the collision of continents and the birth of the Alps.
+On offer here is tremendous walking and a fabulous visitor centre.

 Lulworth Cove Visitor Centre

 2021 update: The Visitor Centre is currently closed, but there are plans for alternate opening arrangements for the 2021 Summer.
 We will update this page when more information is known.

 Walking the South West Coast Path at Lulworth Cove is a brilliant experience, offering stunning views across the Jurassic Coast.
 An Ordnance Survey map is an ideal companion for a day’s walking.

 Walking the coast path to the east of Lulworth Cove brings you to the incredible geological formations of Worbarrow Bay and the mysteriously abandoned village of Tyneham.
 To the west is the iconic Durdle Door, and further afield the lovely coastal hamlets of Osmington Mills and Ringstead.

 Lulworth Cove Visitor Centre is usually available for school and other education groups, and field sessions with the Lulworth Rangers can also be booked.

 2021 Update: Education services are temporarily closed, but enquiries about future sessions are welcome.
 Please contact the Lulworth Education team with your enquiry.